 Once a PNM has registered for recruitment, she is placed into a recruitment group and given a current sorority member as a recruitment counselor.
 This student's role is to guide the women through recruitment and answer any questions or concerns your daughter may have about joining an organizations.

 A formal recruitment weekend is held each fall to facilitate the process of mutual selection.
-All pNMs attend events over formal recruitment weekend called rotationals.
-During the first night of rotationals PNMs will attend an event with each organization.
-This process is repeated two more times over the weekend as PNMs narrow down the organizations they are interested in, and the organizations narrow down the PNMs they'd like to offer bids to.
-This means that your daughter will be required to drop organizations she is no longer interested in, and the organizations are required to bring fewer and fewer PNMs back to each round.
+All PNMs attend events over formal recruitment weekend called "parties" during which they visit the various sorority chapter rooms.
+These parties take place over the course of three nights, with each night being one round of recruitment.
+During the first round of recruitment, PNMs will attend parties in each organization suite.
+This process is repeated two more times as PNMs narrow down the organizations they are interested in, and the organizations narrow down the PNMs they'd like to offer bids to.
+During the second round of recruitment, each woman can only visit a maximum of 4 sororities and during the final round, each woman can visit a maximum of 2 sororities.

-On Sunday of formal recruitment each organization distributes bids to PNMs.
+On Sunday of formal recruitment, each organization distributes bids to PNMs.
 A bid is a formal invitation to join a sorority.
-We are unable to guarantee every potential new member a bid from a sorority.
-We encourage you and your daughter to be aware of this fact and to consider this potential disappointment in making the decision to go through with recruitment.
+Gettysburg College, nor Panhellenic, restricts the number of women that can join sororities, but also does not guarantee that every woman will receive a bid.
+We encourage you and your daughter to be aware of this fact and to consider this when going through the recruitment process.

 Not all women receive their number one choice, but we rarely observe these same women being disappointed with their resulting experience as sorority members at Gettysburg.
 The benefit of Greek membership, particularly those identified by the institution, are evident in all of our organizations on campus.

-It's also important to note that sorority recruitment events do not involved men or alcohol and are closely monitored by the Office of Greek Organizations, local alumni, and (in some cases) a representative from the national organization.
+It's also important to note that sorority recruitment events do not involve men or alcohol and are closely monitored by the Office of Greek Organizations, local alumni, and (in some cases) a representative from the inter/national organization.

 Please feel free to contact the Office of Greek Organizations with any questions about the recruitment process or questions about the Greek Organizations on campus.